Jrmcuervo/To-do-list/README.md

 # To Do List

-Welcome to my Webpack project
+Welcome to my To do list project

 <a name="readme-top"></a>